-There are many great things about being a freelancer and working for yourself, earning your own money.
+There are many great things about being a freelancer online or offline and working for yourself, earning your own money.
 However, there are some drawbacks to this too.

 One huge concern for new freelancers and established freelancers alike is how to get paid and not get ripped off and taken advantage of.

 Of course, this should never be an issue, but the disappointing thing is that it can and does happen.
-To help you as a freelance worker, here are some of the best ways to prevent this from happening to you.
+To help you as an online freelance worker, here are some of the best ways to prevent this from happening to you.